tomeshnet/prototype-cjdns-pi/docs/TROUBLESHOOT.md

 # IPTunnel - Internet Exit Over Yggdrasil/CJDNS
 - Can client node ping CJDNS/Yggdsaill address of exit node
 - Can exit node access the internet
-- Can client node ping an ip address (not DNS)
+- Can the client node ping an IP address (not DNS)
     - IE: `ping 1.1.1.1`

 ## IPTUNNEL - cjdns